CiscoDevNet/cloud-cml/documentation/AWS.md

 - `app.user` username of the admin user (typically "admin") for UI access
 - `app.pass` password of the admin user
-- `app.deb` the filename of the Debian .deb package with the software, stored in the specified S3 bucket at the top level
+- `app.software` the filename of the CML .pkg package with the software, stored in the specified S3 bucket at the top level
 - `app.customize` a list of scripts, located in the `scripts` folder which will be run as part of the instance creation to customize the install

 ##### Customization